pantheon-systems/documentation/source/content/guides/wordpress-composer/06-wordpress-ic.md

 anchorid: wordpress-ic
 ---

-Integrated Composer lets you deploy your site on Pantheon with one-click updates for both upstream commits and Composer dependencies, while still receiving upstream updates.
+[Integrated Composer](/guides/integrated-composer) lets you deploy your site on Pantheon with one-click updates for both upstream commits and Composer dependencies, while still receiving upstream updates.

 ## WordPress with Integrated Composer

-Follow the steps below to create a new WordPress site using Integrated Composer.
+Follow the steps below to create a new WordPress site using Integrated Composer and Upstream.

 1. Fork the [Pantheon-maintained repository](https://github.com/pantheon-upstreams/wordpress-project).